 To date, more than 1 million girls have been reached through life skills and school attendance support and 1.67 million individuals have been engaged in community-based behavior change and sensitization activities.

 How Zonta helps

-Zonta International has committed US$2,000,000 to UNICEF USA to support the UNICEF/UNFPA Global Programme to Accelerate Action to End Child Marriage in 12 countries: Bangladesh, Burkina Faso, Ethiopia, Ghana, India, Mozambique, Nepal, Niger, Sierra Leone, Uganda, Yemen and Zambia.
+Zonta International has committed US$2,000,000 to UNICEF USA to support the UNICEF/UNFPA Global Programme to End Child Marriage in 12 countries: Bangladesh, Burkina Faso, Ethiopia, Ghana, India, Mozambique, Nepal, Niger, Sierra Leone, Uganda, Yemen and Zambia.

 The program is turning commitment into tangible action to effect meaningful and lasting change in girls’ lives by focusing on five main strategies:

 - Building the skills and knowledge of girls at risk of child marriage

 - Supporting households in demonstrating positive attitudes towards adolescent girls

 - Strengthening the systems that deliver services to adolescent girls

 - Ensuring laws and policies protect and promote adolescent girls’ rights